The classification of Rokhlin flows on C*-algebras

 On the \cstar-algebraic side, the subject of flows could be considered a hot topic in the 1970s and 80s, with highlights in the theory of derivations \cite{Kadison66, Sakai66, Elliott70, Elliott77} perhaps most notably due to Sakai \cite{Sakai}, and Bratteli--Robinson's approach \cite{BratteliRobinson_I, BratteliRobinson_II} to quantum statistical mechanics.
 A natural but very ambitious problem is to determine when two flows on a \cstar-algebra are cocycle conjugate.
-It is fair to say that over the years, this problem has proved to be notoriously difficult more than anything else, with only a couple results applicable in some very special cases.
+It is fair to say that over the years, the progress on this general problem has remained rather modest, with only a couple results applicable in some very special cases.
 A lot of this is due to the key distinguishing feature of \cstar-algebras, which is based on the idea of being close everywhere in some parameter space instead of just locally close as for $\mathrm{W}^*$-algebras.
 This fundamental theme weighs particularly heavy in the context of dynamical systems and requires challengingly tight maneuvering when making approximations.